torvalds/linux/Documentation/dev-tools/propeller.rst

 ..
 SPDX-License-Identifier: GPL-2.0

 =====================================
-Using Propeller with the Linux kernel
+Using Propeller with the GNU/Linux kernel
 =====================================

 This enables Propeller build support for the kernel when using Clang